zydou/arti/doc/dev/notes/hssvc-ipt-algorithms.md

 when it is no longer `Good` or `Establishing` and all descriptors that mentioned it have expired.

+(Until all published descriptors mentioning an IPT expire, we consider ourselves bound by those previously-published descriptors, and try to maintain the IPT.
+TODO: Allegedly this is unnecessary, but I don't see how it could be.)

 When we lose our circuit to an IPT, we look at the `ErrorKind` to try to determine if the fault was local (and would therefore affect all IPTs):